Get Relief from Back Pain in San Marcos Today!

 The lumbar spinal cord and nerves send signals between the brain and the muscles in the lower body, controlling movement and sensation.
 Near the first lumbar vertebra (L1), the spinal cord forms a bundle of nerves called the cauda equina.

-The lumbar spine consists of six intervertebral discs between the vertebrae.
+The lumbar spine consists of six intervertebral spinal discs between the vertebrae.
 These discs are made of sturdy connective tissue, with a tough outer layer known as the annulus fibrosus and a gel-like center called the nucleus pulposus.
 The discs and small facet joints help connect vertebrae, providing stability, flexibility, and shock absorption.
+Excess weight can increase the risk of herniated discs and related back problems.
+Smoking can also impair blood circulation, reducing nutrient supply to spinal tissues and accelerating degeneration of spinal discs, which can exacerbate pain conditions.

 Common Causes of Back Pain